-It was by the end of September, we had already cycled over 2.000km in the last two months and were eating another simple out-of-the-bag meal.
-The wind was blowing strong and we were sitting in our goose-down sleeping bags to stay warm.
+It was the end of September, we had already cycled over 2.000km in the last two months and were eating another simple out-of-the-bag meal.
+The wind was blowing strong and we were camping another night, trying to stay warm while we were sitting in our goose-down sleeping bags.
 We knew it would be freezing cold that night, which was confirmed the next morning when we woke up in a frozen tent.

 When I think back to our time in Iceland I am wondering how we survived.
-How we kept on going every day, cleaning up the tent in the morning and setting it up again at night.
+How we kept on going every day, cleaning up the tent in the morning, and pitching it again at night.
 With a warm hat and thermos wear, crawling deep into our sleeping bags, no matter how bad the weather was.
 To wake up the next morning not knowing what kind of weather was waiting for us.

 Don’t get me wrong here, as I absolutely loved it!
-The challenges, the extremes and expecting the unexpected.
+The challenges, the extremes, and expecting the unexpected.
 That is what you need to handle while camping in Iceland.
 But don’t worry!
-This guide will prepare you for everything you might have to face so that you survive your camping trip with a happy and heart-warmed feeling!
+This guide will prepare you for everything you might have to face so that you survive your Iceland camping trip with a happy and heart-warming feeling!

 3 legitimate reasons why camping in Iceland is absolutely worth it

 Camping in Iceland is a national tradition.
 Every summer locals pack their stuff to meet friends and family on campgrounds all around the country.
 Besides integrating with the locals, there are 3 legitimate reasons why camping in Iceland is absolutely worth it!

 I can make it a long-winded story, but I prefer to keep it simple: Iceland is expensive!
 The chances are quite big that you already spent a large part of your budgeted money on a rental car, so why not save on accommodation costs?

 Camping will cost only 10% of what a hotel will cost you.
 And 20% of what a guest house will cost you.
 So, yes, you can seriously save on accommodation costs if you decide to go camping.